simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 ## Verifying migrations

-Since version 3.4, moor contains **experimental** support to verify the integrity of your migrations in unit tests.
+Drift contains **experimental** support to verify the integrity of your migrations in unit tests.

-To support this feature, moor can help you generate
+To support this feature, drift can help you generate

 - a json represenation of your database schema
 - test databases operating on an older schema version

-By using those test databases, moor can help you test migrations from and to any schema version.
+By using those test databases, drift can help you test migrations from and to any schema version.

 {% block "blocks/alert" title="Complex topic ahead" %}
 > Writing schema tests is an advanced topic that requires a fairly complex setup described here.
   If you get stuck along the way, don't hesitate to [open a discussion about it](https://github.com/simolus3/moor/discussions).
-  Also, there's a working example [in the moor repository](https://github.com/simolus3/moor/tree/master/extras/migrations_example).
+  Also, there's a working example [in the drift repository](https://github.com/simolus3/moor/tree/master/extras/migrations_example).
 {% endblock %}

 ### Setup

-To use this feature, moor needs to know all schemas of your database.
+To use this feature, drift needs to know all schemas of your database.
 A schema is the set of all tables, triggers and indices that you use in your database.

 You can use the [CLI tools]({{ "../CLI.md" | pageUrl }}) to export a json representation of your schema.